 - Extra padding

-Like any other kayaking gloves purpose, they keep your hands protected from burns or blisters.
+Like any other kayaking gloves, the FitsT4 Sailing Gloves protect your hands from burns or blisters.
 These are some problems that you get when you don’t wear gloves.

-What I like about ¾ gloves they allow your hands to move freely.
-The two cut design provides more dexterity while the stretch fabric supports the extra movement of the hands.
+What I like about ¾ gloves is that they allow your fingers to move freely.
+The two-cut design provides more dexterity, while the stretch fabric supports the extra movement of the hands.

-What makes them one of the best gloves for kayaking is the low-profile feature.
+The low-profile feature makes them one of the best gloves for kayaking.
 This ensures they will not interfere with other gear on your wrist, like a watch.
 Also, the hook and loop closure gives you a secure fit.

 Stretch fabric provides comfort